A-Chris-10/blue-rooster-alarm-support/index.md

 ---
 # Welcome to App Support
 Find answers to your questions below.
 Like, why is a rooster noise called a crow?
-I'm not sure but they make great alarms!
+I'm not sure, but they make great alarms!

 ## Before you submit a ticket (saves time)
 If you can, include: